This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine glaze in a small bowl.
+- Combine glaze ingredients in a small bowl.
 Whisk until honey fully dissolves into the sauce.
 Set aside.
 Season both sides of each salmon filet with salt and pepper to taste.

 - Heat 1 tablespoon of oil in a large pan or skillet on medium heat.
 Once hot, sear salmon filets for 3-4 minutes undisturbed, flip and sear for 3-4 more minutes.
-If you prefer salmon rarer, sear for 2 minutes per side.
+If you prefer salmon rare, sear for 2 minutes per side.

 - Turn the heat down to low and pour the sauce into the skillet.
 Let bubble and simmer until sauce thickens into a syrupy glaze, about 1 minute.
 Remove the pan from the heat and spoon glaze over each salmon filet until fully coated.
 Zest with lemon and serve with lemon wedges over jasmine rice or with veggies.